fame361/Magicmark/README.md

        ↓
 Bookmark stored in database
        ↓
 Success!
-Bookmark appears in list
+Bookmark appears in Dashboard (See "Dashboard" screenshot)
 ```

 ### Bookmark Apply Flow